nixpulvis/nixpulvis.github.io/_ramblings/2018-10-15-building-a-shell-part-2.md

 For convenience, we'll simply refer to a POSIX compatible shell as `sh`.

-The first implementation of `sh` was by Ken Thompson around 1971, which is why you may also hear this refered to as a Thompson shell.
+The first implementation of `sh` was by Ken Thompson around 1971, which is why you may also hear this referred to as a Thompson shell.
 The next major development was in 1979 with the Bourne shell, also known as `sh`, which was a rewrite by Stephen Bourne at Bell Labs.
-The most commmon shell these days is `bash`, which stands for Bourne-Again shell.
+The most common shell these days is `bash`, which stands for Bourne-Again shell.

 Now finally, for some Rust code...